MauricioMoraes/pokemon-go-horse/README.md

 ```

   With a small probability of appearing, the users will start trying to guess what causes the pokemons to appear:
-  > "It appeared just after I grebbed a cup of coffee!"
+  > "It appeared just after I grabbed a cup of coffee!"

   Enjoy & Help Improve!

   ## Credits

   Henrique Gubert
   Mauricio Moraes